-With respect to the nature of the Company's assets, as of December 31, 2022 and June 30, 2023, the Company held on a consolidated basis approximately \$[\\\] million and \$[\\\] million, respectively, in investment securities (excluding government securities and cash items), representing [\\\]% and [\\\]% of the Company's total assets (excluding government securities and cash items), respectively.
-All of the Company's investment securities are held in investment grade capital preservation investments, primarily in: (1) corporate debt securities and commercial paper rated at least P-1 or better by Moody's, A-1 or better by Standard and Poor's, and F-1 or better by Fitch; (2) certificates of deposit and term deposits; (3) U.S. government and agency securities; and (4) money market funds that have at least \$5 billion in assets.
+With respect to the nature of the Company's assets, as of September 30, 2023, the Company held on a consolidated basis approximately \$[\\\] million, in investment securities (excluding government securities and cash items), representing [\\\]% of the Company's total assets (excluding government securities and cash items).
+All of the Company's investment securities are held in investment grade capital preservation investments, primarily in: (1) corporate debt securities and commercial paper rated at least P-l or better by Moody's, A-l or better by Standard and Poor's, and F-1 or better by Fitch; (2) certificates of deposit and term deposits; (3) U.S. government and agency securities; and (4) money market funds that have at least \$5 billion in assets.
 None of the Company's investment securities are equity securities.
 The Investment Policy notes that the Company's primary objectives when investing corporate working capital are to conserve capital and liquidity until funds are used in the Company's business, safeguard funds, and subject to the foregoing two objectives, deliver competitive returns subject to prevailing market conditions.
 Investments are required to be fixed income instruments denominated and payable in U.S. dollars.